-Before applying for Honours, students must also have declared a major in the Honours discipline.
+declared a major in the Honours discipline.
 Students may apply for entrance into Honours between March 1 and May 1 of the academic year in which they have successfully completed twenty courses.

-Departments/disciplines in which Honours streams are housed will meet to decide on who will be are housed will meet to decide on who will be accepted into the Honours stream, based on the number of applications received and the qualifications of the students who have applied.
+Departments/disciplines in which Honours streams are housed will meet to decide on who will be accepted into the Honours stream, based on the number of applications received and the qualifications of the students who have applied.
 A student who has graduated with a Bachelor of Arts may not apply to enter Honours in the same discipline in which they received the Bachelor of Arts degree.